augustohp/phark/README.md

 Why the name?
 --------------

-Phark was born out of my frustration with trying to write an distribute re-usable code in PHP.
+Phark was born out of my frustration with trying to write and distribute re-usable code in PHP.
 Phark packages use the PHP Archive format, [Phar](http://www.php.net/manual/en/book.phar.php).